koreymacdougall/config_files/notes/cheatsheet.md

     - install webp package
     - dwebp file.webp -o file.png
 # Wordpress
+## DIVI
-    - DIVI - uploading will initially fail, show an error message "Link you requested is no longer valid"
+- uploading will initially fail, show an error message "Link you requested is no longer valid"
     - this is a limit on upload size and execution time
     - fix by modifying wordpress file, wp-config.php, and then (importantly), restarting php-fpm.service (at least on aws ec2 amazon linux 2 ami)

+- hide header
+   - in Divi -> Theme Options -> CSS (not quite this path, but close)
+        - note - remove the dashes before the hashes
+    - #main-header {
+     display: none;
+    }

+    - #page-container {
+     padding-top: 0px !important;
+     margin-top: -1px !important;
+    }
+## Bitnami on AWS

+- total time to restore from a backup - 20 mins (!!)
+- spin up instance (takes a few minutes to launch)
+    - when first connecting, may need to correct host identified in ssh/known_hosts (if re-using elasticIP)
+- attach elastic IP to VM/instance
+- point DNS to elasticIP
+- ssh into bitnami instance, generate cert
+    - sudo /opt/bitnami/bncert-tool
+    - quite handy, as it auto-configures apache settings for ssl certs w/ LetsEncrypt, configures servername, sets up renewal cronjob, and sets up http->https redirects)
+- install plugin UpdraftPlus
+    - import backup files (5 of them, db, uploads, etc)
+    - run backup
+    - this will change username and pw to what was set in db (i.e, main creds)

 # X11
     - xprop - get window manager class name
+# XPS 13
+- intel firmware for wifi card:
+    - firmware-iwlwifi_20190114-2_all.deb
+- download from non-free debian archive, install with 'dpkg -i {fname}'
 # XTERM
 ## resize font temporarily
     - ctrl right-click